-But recently, Harvard Business School conducted a different kind of study, one that examined the strategies and habits of winning athletes and whether they could be transferred to apply to business—in essence, whether we could train high-level executives as corporate athletes.
+But, Harvard Business School conducted a different kind of study, one that examined the strategies and habits of winning athletes and whether they could be transferred to apply to business—in essence, whether we could train high-level executives as corporate athletes.
 It appears that the answer is “yes.”
 We can indeed apply the wisdom of sport to help ourselves succeed in anything and everything that’s challenging.

-As someone who competed as a top-level equestrian for over two decades, it has long been clear to me that the skills and mindset I learned as a competitive athlete are what allow me to succeed in every other pursuit in my life, both professionally and personally.
+As someone who competed as a top-level equestrian for more than two decades, it has long been clear to me that the skills and mindset I learned as a competitive athlete are what allow me to succeed in every other pursuit in my life, both professionally and personally.
 It appears that now there’s proof.

 Research in the field of sport demonstrates that top athletes succeed in large part because of their ability to perform under stress, and more importantly, to recover after stress has occurred.
 Recovery is the critical process in which the body and mind not only rest, but also rebuild new strengths and develop resilience, as a muscle does between workouts.

-When comparing the careers of athletes and executives however, vast differences exist in the natural opportunities for recovery.
-Most of an athlete’s time is spent in practice with just a small percentage in actual competition.
+When comparing the careers of athletes and executives, however, vast differences exist in the natural opportunities for recovery.
+Most of an athlete’s time is spent in practice, with just a small percentage in actual competition.
 An executive, however, is in competition every day, all day.
-An athlete’s high-stress season is usually fairly short with lots of time to recover in the off- season, while a corporate athlete gets a few weeks off per year if she’s lucky (during which time she usually works).
+An athlete’s high-stress season is usually fairly short with lots of time to recover in the off-season, while a corporate athlete gets a few weeks off per year if she’s lucky (during which time she usually works).
 And finally, the average top-level athlete’s career lasts less than a decade while an executive’s career spans a lifetime.
 All that said, an executive, if he is to reap the benefits of the recovery process must find alternative ways to rest and rebuild.